September 5th through December 8th

 2. Parking Permit Information

-In order to park your car at the university you must obtain a STUDENT PARKING PERMIT or you will receive a ticket.
+In order to park your car at the university you must obtain an electronic STUDENT PARKING PERMIT or you may receive an electronic ticket.
 You may only park in unmarked spaces.
 Housing parking lots are for cars with housing decals only.
-For more information please contact the University’s Parking and Traffic department located in the PG 5 – Market Station, 1st Floor (South Campus) or call 305-348-3615 (Monday – Fridays) Their hours of operation are as follows: Monday through Friday: 8:00 AM – 5:00 PM
+For more information please visit the University’s Parking and Transportation Department (https://parking.fiu.edu/) located in the PG 5 – Market Station, 1st Floor (MMC Campus) or call 305-348-3615 (Monday – Fridays) Their hours of operation are as follows: Monday through Friday: 8:00 AM – 5:00 PM

 - Your ELI receipt.

-- Your ELI Parking & Traffic Memo (This is the same letter for your Panther ID card.)
+- Your ELI Parking & Traffic Memo (This is the same letter for your OneCard.)

 - Your Current vehicle registration.